On the use of ordered factors as explanatory variables: Context and aim

 For the sake of completeness, we mention the connection with the paper by \citet{wins:mare:1984}.
 However, for ordinal independent variables, they consider a somewhat different setting, namely the case where ordered variables occur as ``independent or intervening variables in structural equation models''.

 The rest of this note is dedicated to a alternative way of constructing a set of scores, where the basic values $1,\dots, K$ are replaced by a set of not equally-spaced values.
 The method works by choosing the non-equally-spaced values in place of quadratic or higher-degree polynomial values, with the conceptual advantage of providing numeric scores which reflect the actual data behaviour.
 The overall aim is to construct a numeric response variable which replaces the original ordered factor, retaining a similar fitting ability but allowing a simpler interpretation.

-The procedure is illustrated by a numerical exemplification, followed by a set of concluding remarks.
+The procedure is illustrated by two numerical exemplifications, followed by a set of concluding remarks.